|Share this article:|

 To make developing even easier, consider developing your UDxs while logged into your development Linux system as the dbadmin user.
 This ensures that you have the permissions necessary to deploy your UDx.
 Another option is to add a user to your test Vertica database whose name matches your Linux user name.
 Then grant the Vertica user superuser privileges.

-These tutorials assume you are using the the Eclipse Foundation's Eclipse IDE to develop Java UDxs.
-To help you develop UDxs, Vertica has developed the Vertica Java SDK Plugin for Eclipse.
-This plugin:
+These tutorials assume you are using the Eclipse Foundation's Eclipse IDE for Java Developers to develop Java UDxs.

 In the next tutorial, we'll learn how to develop a User-Defined Scalar Function.